 Why Africa?
 Why Uganda?
 That is the question I ask myself, and the question others ask of me when I speak about my novel, THE WOLF HOUR set for the most part more than twelve thousand kilometres from where I was born.
 And in the pause between that question and my answer, some deep current takes me back to sitting in a hot primary school classroom, analogue clock above the blackboard and maps on the walls.

 Of all things, it is those maps that held me.
 While Sister Celine droned on about spelling and how to wear one’s uniform, I stared at the great swathes of pink with a heartbeat in the middle of Africa.
-Blue rivers like veins; natural borders, and the blue eye of Lake Victoria unblinkingly set beneath the brow of Uganda, since it was those maps that allowed something else to happen in me when otherwise I would have fidgeted in my wooden desk in another place named Victoria, Australia, THE WORLD—as I had so wonkily written on the cover of my Level Five spelling book.
+Blue rivers like veins (natural borders) and the blue eye of Lake Victoria unblinkingly set beneath the brow of Uganda — because it was those maps that allowed something else to happen in me, when otherwise I would have fidgeted in my wooden desk in the place named Victoria, Australia, THE WORLD — as I had wonkily written on the cover of my Level Five spelling book.

-The largest map I remember was a wall atlas of the British Empire, the other was of the British Commonwealth which I understood was how things were “now.”
+The largest map I remember was a wall atlas of the British Commonwealth.
 I might mention at this point that I did not attend a very progressive school or at least not a school that espoused any notions as radical as a republic.

 Why these divisions, why the alliances?
 Why the boundaries?

 Around about the same time as I was sitting in that stuffy classroom, The Troubles were brewing in another tiny pocket of pink.
 Fed by historical grievances to become a new version of terrorism, and even as they appeared to be on the same side, my Irish ancestors were now fighting viciously.
 These arguments extended to our dinner table and I suspect it is this early education in civil unrest which is in part the reason why conflict has always been my subject.